Tuesday, September 11, 2018

 Upper Decew Falls is a 22 metre ribbon falls with a deep plunge pool at the bottom.
 The best views, save going to the bottom, will likely be had after the leaves have fallen.
 There are several vantage points from along the side of the ravine but it looks like people have been leaning out over the cliff by clinging to trees.
 There is also a place where people have installed a small rope to allow access to the bottom but it didn’t look very safe. in 1890 a spiral staircase was built around a giant tree that was growing from the floor of the ravine. it provided safe access, for a fee, to the bottom of the falls.

-Beaverdams Creek has a trail that runs along the side however there are several places where newly fallen trees make passing a challenge.
+Beaverdams Creek has a trail that runs along the side however this too is on private property.

 Lower Decew Falls can be heard for quite a distance before it begins to poke out of the trees as you round a bend.

 The lower falls are 8 metres high and form a steep cascade with several distinct steps.
 The trail climbs back up the side of the ravine to make a passage around the lower falls.
 With all the recent rain this part of the trail was very muddy and being by myself it wasn’t practical to attempt it.
 I’d rather not be blogging about a rope rescue.

 It was time to make my way back to the car and return home ahead of the rush hour traffic.
 The trail tracker below shows the route of the hike with the Bruce Trail meeting the side trail at a near 360 degree turn.

 It would have been interesting to get pictures from the bottom of the upper falls but perhaps another time.

 Like us at http://www.facebook.com/hikingthegta

 Follow us at http://www.hikingthegta.com